Employer Frequently Asked Questions

 If you a company based within the Construction Industry (excluding plumbers and electricians) then you may be able to claim Apprenticeship grants through the Construction Industry Training Board (CITB).

-If your organisation employs less than 50 staff, for Apprentices aged between 16-18 years old, the training fees will be fully-funded.
+If your organisation does not pay the Apprenticeship levy then for Apprentices aged 16-21 years old, the training fees will be fully-funded.

 After 12 months of training, the national minimum wage would apply to those aged 19 and above.